The best Prime Day beauty deals to shop right now | CNN Underscored

 Grande Cosmetics Lash Enhancing Serum ($45.50, originally $65; amazon.com)

 With so much emphasis on lash extensions or falsies, maybe it’s time to give our natural lashes some TLC.
 Use this lash enhancing serum for the appearance of longer, thicker lashes in weeks.
+Reviewers love it.

 Tula The Cult Classic Purifying Face Cleanser ($21, originally $28; amazon.com)